dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-calendar-items-on-exchange-server/_index.md

 ---
-title: Working with Calendar Items on Exchange Server
+title: Manage Calendar Items with Exchange Web Services (EWS) using C#
-ArticleTitle: Working with Calendar Items on Exchange Server
+ArticleTitle: Managing Calendar Items with Exchange Web Services (EWS)
 type: docs
 weight: 50
-url: /net/working-with-calendar-items-on-exchange-server/
+url: /net/manage-calendar-items-with-ews/
 ---

-## **Sending Meeting Requests**
+## **Send Meeting Requests**

 This article shows how to send a meeting request to multiple recipients using Exchange Web Services and Aspose.Email.